 What is the full form of FAX?

-The fax machine produces text or picture material as a single fixed visual picture, converts it to a bitmap, and then transfers it to the audio frequency tone framework via the telephone system.
-The fax machine deduces the tones at the receiving end, rebuilds the picture & prints a paper copy.
+The fax machine processes the scanned text or picture as a single fixed visual image and converts it to a bitmap.
+Then transmits it in the form of an audio frequency through the telephone system.
+The fax machine deduces the tones at the receiving end, rebuilds the picture and prints a paper copy.

 A brief history of FAX

-- Afterwards, Frederick Bakewell improved the invention of Bain and produced the first image telegraph it is the same as the fax machine.
+- Afterwards, Frederick Bakewell improved the invention of Bain and produced a telefax machine.

 Working principle of FAX

 - The FAX machine is a complete scanner & printer set.

 - The scanner examines the page first and transforms it into a fixed graphic image, then converts it to a bitmap and sends it via a telephone line through audio frequency.

 - The receiving device interprets the signals and prints the reconstructed image on paper.